 A student with a disability is responsible for requesting accommodations.
-It is important that instructors help students preserve their privacy and maintain the confidentiality of student records, including records of disability accommodation.
-In order to help preserve students' privacy, instructors are required to make the following announcement during the first class meeting and to include it on the syllabus:
+It is crucial that instructors help students preserve their privacy and maintain the confidentiality of student records, including records of disability accommodation.
+During any discussion about the student's disability or accommodations, instructors must meet with a student in the instructor's office rather than in the classroom.
+Instructors must make the following announcement during the first class meeting and to include it on the syllabus:

 "I would like to hear from anyone who has a disability which may require seating modifications or testing accommodations or accommodations of other class requirements, so that appropriate arrangements may be made.
 Please contact me during my office hours."